Konstantin Unterweger

 Dependency Analysis

-This software was developed to track library updates across Java (Maven & Gradle), Python, and JavaScript manifest files, to analyze how quickly dependency changes are introduced and propagated through a codebase and to help detect and report patterns in those manifests.
+This tool tracks dependency updates across Java (Maven and Gradle), Python, and JavaScript manifest files.
+It analyzes how quickly updates are introduced and propagated through a codebase, and reports patterns in dependency behavior over time.

 View on GitHubContact